jundalisay/mahahex/content/economics/maharlika-2050.md

 ## Society Subsidizing the Rich

-The main flaw of that plan was that it catered to the merchant class of society and neglected [the other 3 classes](/social/supersociology/principles/part-1/chapter-05/).
+The main flaw of that plan was that it catered to the trader class of society and neglected [the other 3 classes](https://www.superphysics.org/social/supersociology/principles/part-1/chapter-05/).
 That class is made up of business and monied interests.

 Class | Socratic Name | Hindu Name | Example